 SegWit (Segregated Witness) is the process through which the block size limit is increased by removing signature data from Bitcoin transactions.
 To simplify, when unnecessary data is removed from a Bitcoin transaction, it frees up space for more transactions to take place on the blockchain.

-Despite some popular belief and interpretation, this week the scaling proposal named SegWit also known as BIP 141 was officially “locked in” on the Bitcoin network.
+Despite some popular belief and interpretation, this week the scaling proposal named SegWit also known as BIP 141 was “locked-in” officially on the Bitcoin network.
 The multi-year process of getting Bitcoin Core’s stipulated 95% miner approval has finally come to an end, which began the activation SegWit.
 The activation is a process that will take roughly two weeks to happen.
-To check SegWit officially being activated with the Yes 🙂 sign, here is the link that tracked the process.

 SegWit proposes to save the Bitcoin blockchain some space for each transaction that takes place by removing the signature data.
 Any transaction through the Bitcoin chain has inputs and outputs that are tracked through nodes, this makes the transaction incorruptible.
 So essentially, the transaction requires both its inputs and outputs and when both have been verified the transaction is viewable to the public domain.